rivtechnologies/interchain-kit/README.md

 - [interchain-ui](https://github.com/hyperweb-io/interchain-ui) The Interchain Design System, empowering developers with a flexible, easy-to-use UI kit.
 - [starship](https://github.com/hyperweb-io/starship) Unified Testing and Development for the Interchain.

-## Credits

-🛠 Built by Hyperweb (formerly Cosmology) — if you like our tools, please checkout and contribute to [our github ⚛️](https://github.com/hyperweb-io)

-## Disclaimer

-AS DESCRIBED IN THE LICENSES, THE SOFTWARE IS PROVIDED “AS IS”, AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.

-No developer or entity involved in creating this software will be liable for any claims or damages whatsoever associated with your use, inability to use, or your interaction with other users of the code, including any direct, indirect, incidental, special, exemplary, punitive or consequential damages, or loss of profits, cryptocurrencies, tokens, or anything else of value.